Mukaffi28/Vehicle-Tracking-System/README.md

 ## 🎯 Conclusion

 This **real-time vehicle tracking system** is a **highly efficient solution** for **automated traffic monitoring, fleet management, and surveillance applications**.
 With **YOLOv8's accuracy, ByteTrack's efficiency, and a GUI-based control system**, it delivers **high performance** on **edge devices**.

-🔗 **Feel free to contribute!** Fork the repo, submit issues, and collaborate. 🚀